Life is mysterious and magic, and we are always trying to find that shortcut, but there are none.

 The best model in my mind is

-Spend time in evaluating these opportunities
+Spend more time in evaluating opportunities than ignoring.

 Once you commit, put deliberate action in the short to medium term.
 Fail fast if you will, but put everything in it.